telestoworld/builder/smart-items.md

 )
 ```

-Finally we can run `dcl start` and we should be taken to a browser with the Decentraland client running, and we should see our button in the middle of the scene.
+Finally we can run `tw start` and we should be taken to a browser with the Decentraland client running, and we should see our button in the middle of the scene.
 If we get close to it and hover it we should see the text `"Testing"` that we configured in out `game.ts` file!

-If you want to see real world examples of smart items you can always check the [smart items repo](https://github.com/decentraland/smart-items)
+If you want to see real world examples of smart items you can always check the [smart items repo](https://github.com/telestoworld/smart-items)